-The “Worn out” version of burnout is when you want to achieve a goal but lack sufficient motivation.
+The “Worn out” version of burnout is when you want to achieve a goal but lack sufficient motivation and energy.
 You cope by giving up in the face of stress.

 “I really should get to work on this project.”